 As a chill envelops the Midwest and snow starts to cover the ground, it’s eagle viewing season.
 Following the southerly migration of geese, ducks, and other waterfowl, bald eagles take up residence along the Mississippi River, offering outstanding views from St. Paul, Minnesota, to St. Louis, Missouri.
 While some eagles live in the area year-round, most travel through during the migration seasons in early winter and spring.

-Once prevalent across the country, the bald eagle became nearly extinct during the 1970s, when they were often hunted for sport or poisoned with chemicals, such as DDT.
+Once prevalent across the country, the bald eagle became nearly extinct during the 1970s, due in large part to wide-spread use of the now-banned pesticide, DDT.
 With their numbers dwindling to about 500 nesting pairs across the United States, the federal government went into action and protected the animal.
 Their numbers grew, and today, the population tops 300,000.
 With a wingspan stretching 6-8 feet, the large predators are often seen along rivers or throughout river valleys.
 While common in northern areas, such as Alaska and Canada, they’re also often found across the upper Midwest and Plains.

 Interested in seeing eagles up-close?
 Here are a few areas along the Mississippi River to view eagles during winter months.